Updated: September 5, 2021

 The most important actions community members can take to reduce the risk of infection and prevent the spread of any respiratory illness, including COVID-19 are:

 - Practice physical distancing – avoid social gatherings and crowds.
-If you are around people other than those outside your social circle, maintain two metres of social distance.
+If you are around people other than those you live with, maintain two metres of distance.
 Stay home when you can.

 - Follow usual best practices for hygiene, including: